openstack-archive/paunch/README.rst

   becomes available.
 * Accessable via the ``paunch`` command line utility, or by importing python package ``paunch``.
+* Builtin ``debug`` command lets you see how individual containers are run, get configuration information for them, and run them any way you need to.

 Running Paunch Commands
 -----------------------